 Vienna Shorts’ Expedition section aims to create cinematic dialogues between aesthetics, themes, and artistic perspectives.
-One of the highlight Portrait programs in the 2023 edition was Kevin Jerome Everson and Claudrena N. Harold’s Black Fire project, an ongoing exploration of Blackness, history, and interiority within the emblematic institution both filmmakers work in as professors: The University of Virginia.
+One of the highlight Portrait programmes in the 2023 edition was Kevin Jerome Everson and Claudrena N. Harold’s Black Fire project, an ongoing exploration of Blackness, history, and interiority within the emblematic institution both filmmakers work in as professors: The University of Virginia.
 Talking Shorts had a chance to speak with Everson and Harold about their eclectic cinematic approach, the political undercurrent of their work, and their evolving relationship with the institution they call home.

 A Black Fire was first born amidst turmoil and urgency.
 The 60s.
 The changing tides of the millennium.
 The dichotomy of the post-War world.
 Fights all around the globe happening simultaneously.
 Old empires crumbling and new ones rising from their ashes.
 The hope of something different became the guiding force behind many movements.
 Decolonization.
 Anti-Capitalism.
 Communal mobilization.
 Freedom.
 Civil Rights.
 The hectic pace of the 60s can only be understood through specificity.
 Any attempt at abstraction or generalization suffers from the possibility of diluting the decade’s seminal role in forging many of the pillars we pride ourselves in saying “made society better”.
 After all, there’s an inherent fallacy with that last assessment.
 The implication of a closed chapter, of an unquestionable victory that left no doubt in place.
 Sadly, that isn’t the reality we live in.
 It’s a matter of looking around and seeing plenty of work to be done.
 Thus, there’s hardly any redundancy in a new Black Fire sparkling creativity.